 All materials will be removed from the Reserve Desk shelves at the end of each semester.
 Personal items should be picked up by the instructor.
-The Library Director reserves the right to refuse items for reserve, if in her judgment the items do not meet the fair use provisions set forth in the United States Copyright Act of 1976 (Section 107).
+The Library Director reserves the right to refuse items for reserve, if items do not meet the fair use provisions set forth in the United States Copyright Act of 1976 (Section 107).
 Please note that materials not meeting the criteria for fair use may be accepted for the Reserve Desk if permission has been granted by the copyright holder.

 Materials accepted for the Reserve Desk:

-- Books, periodicals, CDs, DVDs, and videos.
+- Books, periodicals, CDs, and DVDs

-- Portions of books (up to 15% of total pages).
+- Portions of books (up to 15% of total pages)

 Please include copies of title and verso pages.

 - Photocopies of journal articles with complete bibliographic information.